BlokasLabs/pisound-docs/Audio.md

 An oscillogram showing audio latency of 2.092 ms. pisound and Raspberry Pi 2 working at sample rate of 192 kHz

-![spectrum of looped white noise](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/48kHz_BW.jpg) A spectrum of looped white noise signal showing the bandwidth of the pisound
+![spectrum of looped white noise](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/48kHz_BW.jpg) Figure 1  Response of the sine signal fed to loop-backed (digital→DAC→ADC→digital) pisound showing the Signal-to-Noise Ratio (SNR) of 110 dB.
+Calculated Total Harmonic Distortion (THD) is less than 0.05%.

-![spectrum of looped 1 kHz sine signal](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/48kHz_THD.jpg) A spectrum of looped 1 kHz sine signal showing the THD of the pisound
+![spectrum of looped 1 kHz sine signal](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/48kHz_THD.jpg) Figure 2 Frequency response of the white noise fed to loop-backed (digital→DAC→ADC→digital) pisound showing the bandwidth (BW) of the device and how it is estimated.